 ii.
 Paul simply wants Titus to fulfill the command of Jesus in Matthew 28:19-20: Teaching them to observe all things that I have commanded you.

 2. (2) What to teach the older men.

 That the older men be sober, reverent, temperate, sound in faith, in love, in patience;

 a.
 The older men: Titus had some older men among the Christians in Crete.
 They had to be approached with love and wisdom, or they might easily be offended when taught by a younger man like Titus.

 b.
-Older men must live with the maturity and wisdom that their years should give them.
+Older men: Paul wanted Titus to know that they must live with the maturity and wisdom that their years should give them.
 This means sober, reverent, and temperate lives.
 The command to teach these things means that they do not come automatically with age.

 c.
-Older men must also have stability, being stable in the right things: sound in faith, in love, in patience.
-As we get older, we tend to “harden” in our ways.
-This is a good thing if we “harden” in the ways of faith, love, and patience.
+Older men: They must also have stability, being stable in the right things: sound in faith, in love, in patience.
+As we get older, we tend to "harden" in our ways.
+This is a good thing if we "harden" in the ways of faith, love, and patience.

 i.
 Patience is the great ancient Greek word hupomone.
 It means a steadfast and active endurance, not a passive waiting.
 Older men are not to just patiently wait around until they pass on to the next world.
 They are to actively endure the challenges of life; even the challenges of old age.